 A fundamental element of online safety is supporting children to develop resilience.
 Rather than preventing children from using technology because it is deemed unsafe, it is far better to teach children to manage these risks safely.
 This can be likened to children around a swimming pool; it is far better to teach children to swim so they are safe around water, rather than cordon off the swimming pool.
 Children need to be able to navigate and make decisions so they are able to self-regulate independently when they leave primary school.

-The teaching content for each year group is split into six key online safety strands:
+The teaching content for each year group is split into eight key aspects of online education:

 The best way to protect your children online is to be informed yourself and make it part of your day to day life.
 Training children to be safe online is just as important as other safety messages such as crossing the road safely.
 After all, they can be out in the ‘world wide web’ from a very young age, unsupervised at times.